evtodorov/PoSC/assignment2/README.md

 #### 2.6

 From the PAPI reports, it can be concluded that the code was indeed vectorized for both the versions as the field "PAPI_VEC_DP" has a high value in both cases.
-The number of vector operations used varies between the two compiled versions because -O3 uses additional optimizations as comapared to -O2
+The number of vector operations used varies between the two compiled versions. -O3-xhost uses about half the vector operations as -O2 because each vector operation is twice in size.